sworup1999/Advanced-Nmap-Scanning-Tool/README.md

 sudo ./advanced-nmap-scanner.sh

 # Author
-Sworup Kumar Sahu - @your-username
+Sworup Kumar Sahu - @sworup1999
 # Acknowledgments
 Thanks to the creators and contributors of Nmap for their powerful network scanning tool.